Leadership Skill: Team Building

 • affirm and encourage one another in their walk with God

 Leaders, due to personality and background some of you might tend to want to go it alone.
-You are either a more independent type or a perfectionist who is threatened by people wanting to do things a different way than what meets up to your standards.
+You may be either a more independent type or a perfectionist who is threatened by people wanting to do things a different way than what meets up to your standards.
 For others, you will tend to thrive on this kind of group endeavor.
 You are a people person or the type who looks more at the big picture.
 Regardless of your bent, you need to remember that God designed the church to operate this way.

 Think About It: